Re-bin/DecTag/README.md

 ## Environment

-The codes are written in Python 3.7.12. with the following dependencies.
+The codes are written in Python 3.7.12. with the following dependencies:

 - numpy == 1.21.2
 - pytorch == 1.8.0 (GPU version)